PX4/PX4-Avoidance/README.md

 > **Note:** You *may* need to install some additional dependencies to run the following code (if not installed):
 >   ```sh
->   sudo apt install ros-melodic-stereo-image-proc ros-melodic-image-view
+>   sudo apt install ros-noetic-stereo-image-proc ros-noetic-image-view
 >   ```

 Any of the following three launch file scripts can be used to run local planner: